Joel-Singh/DuckSlayer/personal-notes.md

 - Have the debug picker plugin appear over ui nodes
 - DragStart and Drag pointer events are a bit icky.
 DragStart reports in percentage but Drag is in pixels.

+- not to bevy itself but creating a react like syntax macro for nodes with observe that function as event listeners

 # Implementing Sound With Setting Menu For Options

 ```rust